mesosphere/dcos-docs-site/pages/services/cassandra/2.6.0-3.11.4/configuration/index.md

 ```

-This will deploy your Cassandra cluster with enhanced security protection which includes disabling the native cassandra superuser and replacing it with the superuser you specify.
+This will deploy your Cassandra cluster with enhanced security protection, which includes disabling the native cassandra superuser and replacing it with the superuser that you specify.

-- Note: the `password_secret_path` should be the path to the superuser password in the secret store.
+- <p class="message--note"><strong>NOTE: </strong> The `password_secret_path` is the defined path to the superuser password in the secret store.</p>

 ### Custom Authentication and Authorization

-Support for custom authenticators and authorizers is also possible via base64 encoded YAML.
+Support for custom authenticators and authorizers is also possible via `base64` encoded YAML.

 Add your custom YAML when installing {{ model.techName }}.
-You must base64 encode your block of YAML and enter this string into the `authentication_custom_cassandra_yml` field.
+You must `base64` encode your block of YAML and enter this string into the `authentication_custom_cassandra_yml` field.

-You can do this base64 encoding as part of your automated workflow, or you can do it manually with an [online converter](https://www.base64encode.org).
+You can do this `base64` encoding as part of your automated workflow, or you can do it manually with an [online converter](https://www.base64encode.org).

-For example, custom configs will look like the following:
+For example, the custom configurations are represented below:

 ```
 {